AkzoNobel: Recent

 The company AkzoNobel is focused on paints and coatings.
 On October 9, 2018 Specialty Chemicals was re-branded as a new company, Nouryon, after acquisition by the Carlyle Group.

-International Paint Limited, owned by AkzoNobel were fined £650,000 and ordered to pay costs of £144,992 in a prosecution brought by the Environment Agency for allowing the banned highly toxic chemical tributyltin to be released into the river Yealm estuary at Newton Ferrers.
+International Paint Limited, owned by AkzoNobel, was in 2023 fined £650,000 and ordered to pay costs of £144,992 in a prosecution brought by the Environment Agency for allowing the banned highly toxic chemical tributyltin to be released into the river Yealm estuary at Newton Ferrers in 2015 and 2016.

 In November 2025 it was announced that AkzoNobel would merge with Axalta.
+In August 2026, shareholders for both AkzoNobel and Axalta approved the companies’ proposed all-stock merger.
+Completion remains subject to regulatory approvals, with closing expected in late 2026 or early 2027.

 Organization

 Due to high revenues from the sales of its pharmaceutical business, AkzoNobel was the world's most profitable company in 2008.

 Decorative paints

-AkzoNobel markets their products under various brandnames such as Dulux, Sikkens, International and Interpon.
+AkzoNobel markets their products under various brand names such as Dulux, Sikkens, International and Interpon.

 Performance coatings

 AkzoNobel is a leading coatings company whose key products include automotive coatings, specialised equipment for the car repair and transportation market and marine coatings.
 The coatings groups consist of the following business units: